zolomart-dev/hiring-exercises/data/README.md

 - Implementation:
   - Implement your chosen approach (or a combination of approaches) in Python using Jupyter Notebook.
   - Include code, visualizations, and a clear explanation of your methodology.
-  - Ensure your solution is runnable locally, and provide instructions on how to execute your notebook.
 - Evaluation:
   - Measure and report the accuracy of your matching solution.
   - Provide insights into what worked well and what could be improved.
+- Next Steps:
-  - Consider discussing potential next steps or alternative approaches.
+  - Discuss potential next steps or alternative approaches, give your wildest ideas!
+This will be a great opportunity to show us your creativity.

 ## Submission Guidelines